-You can set a legend for each fixture or dimmer you've patched which is displayed in the Fixture Select touch button.
+You can set a legend for each fixture or dimmer you've patched which is displayed in Fixture lists and in the Fixture Select touch button if you are using the touch wing.
 This can be really useful to help you identify the fixture.

-- 1> At the main menu press [Set Legend].

-- 2> Press the Select button for the fixture you want to legend.

-- 3> Type the legend on the keyboard.

-- 4> Press Enter when you have finished.

-- You can also choose to have a picture legend using the softkey options.

-- You can set the same legend for multiple fixtures by selecting a group of fixtures after pressing [Set Legend]. - You can automatically allocate User Numbers for multiple fixtures by selecting a group of fixtures, then using softkey A on the Set Legend menu.
+- 1> At the main menu press [Set Legend]. - 2> Press the Select button for the fixture you want to legend. - 3> Type the legend on the keyboard. - 4> Press Enter when you have finished. - You can also choose to have a picture legend using the softkey options. - You can set the same legend for multiple fixtures by selecting a group of fixtures after pressing [Set Legend]. - You can automatically allocate User Numbers for multiple fixtures by selecting a group of fixtures, then using softkey A on the Set Legend menu.
 The first fixture will have the User Number you entered, and the other selected fixtures will be given a number increasing by 1 for each fixture. - You can set a legend for the current page of fixtures using the [Set Legend] function from the main Program menu.
 The legend is shown on the touch button for the page and on the HUD.